companieshouse/presenter-account-web/README.md

 ### 7. Docker Support

 - The repository supports docker and the docker architecture can be modified by modifying the Dockerfile.
 The dockerignore file can be used to specifying which files will be copied into the container.
+This only applies to the contains of ecs-image-build directory and runtime variables are handle else where.